mcseyyy/Where-s-My-Cash/README.md

 The App keeps track of the shared expenses, who paid them (in total or partial) and who has to pay.
 It also reduces the number of transactions and eliminates circular/indirect debt.

-Note: this repo contains only the backend files (since I worked on this part of the project); the magic of simplifying and removing circular/indirect debt happens in simplify_debt.php
+Note: the heuristic algorithm for simplifying and removing circular/indirect debt happens in /PHP server/simplify_debt.php

 ###How it works:
 0. Make a group and invite your friends to it.